 On the other hand, the HIIT and Hills peloton is more about the combination of different modalities that increase the overall output.
-You can achieve high intensity effects by keeping the moderate speed on treadmill, but at the same time you increase the treadmill elevation.
+You can achieve high-intensity effects by keeping the moderate speed on the treadmill, but at the same time, you increase the treadmill elevation.

 |Peloton HIIT||Peloton HIIT and Hills|

 Moderate cadence on bike combined with higher resistance

 As a whole, you can burn between 13 to 17 calories per minute doing peloton HIIT and cardio.
 This means the 30-minute HIIT class can burn between 390 to 500 calories.
 The number of calories will depend on the type of class you do and the effort level you put into the class.

 Keep in mind that HIIT is not the perfect solution for burning calories in the long run.
 If time is not the issue, then I would recommend doing longer rides.